Gary Eikenberry Consulting

 And if, after considering all the options, you decide to try Ubuntu, here's a handy guide to making the transition from Windows: http://www.makeuseof.com/tag/migrating-from-windows-7-to-ubuntu.

-For older less powerful equipment, there are others, but two of the light and fast solutions we've tested extensively enough to recommend to non-technical users are:
+For older less powerful equipment, there are others, but some of the light and fast solutions we've tested extensively enough to recommend to non-technical users are:

-- LXLE: There are a number of light weight Linux distributions suitable for extending the life of computers that might no longer have the power demanded by the latest version of Windows.
-LXLE is our current favourite.
+- LXLE: There are also a number of light weight Linux distributions suitable for extending the life of computers that might no longer have the power demanded by the latest version of Windows.
+LXLE is one of the most popular.
 LXLE is based on Lubuntu which is an Ubuntu OS using the LXDE desktop environment.
 It is designed to be a drop-in and go OS, primarily for aging computers.
 Find out more or download the latest version at http://lxle.net.

 - lubuntu: lubuntu is a lightweight "flavour" of the Ubuntu Linux operating system but using the LXDE desktop environment in place of Ubuntu's GNOME desktop.
 We've got it running on a couple of older laptops originally designed for Windows XP.
 You can download a disc image HERE (click on the Get lubuntu link) and burn it to a CD or load it on a bootable USB key to try it.
 It may be a little slow running from the CD or USB without actually installing it, but it will give you a chance to test it with your hardware and explore a bit and then, if you like what you see you can actually install it (either side by side with Windows -- assuming you have sufficient free disk space) or replacing Windows.
 A write up on one user's experience can be found HERE.